L-Goncalves/dev-notes-and-projects/AWS/notes.md

 * They're connected with high bandwidth ultra-low lantency networking

 ## AWS Points of Presence (Edge Locations)

 * They are data centers located close to end users to speed up delivery of content and reduce latency.
 * AWS uses Edge Locations to cache and deliver content closer to users.

+## IAM: Users & Groups

+* Root account is created by default and should not be used or shared (it is bad practice)
+* Users are people within the organization and can be grouped to have same rules.
+* Groups: can only contain users, not other groups (subgroups not allowed)
+* Users don't have to belong to a group, and can belong to multiple groups